espressif/esp-dev-kits/docs/en/esp32s2/esp32-s2-touch-devkit-1/user_guide.rst

       cd esp-dev-kits/esp32-s2-touch-devkit-1

-   The project’s structure is show as followed:
+   The project’s structure is shown as followed:

    .. code:: bash